The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 What is conversion?

-Your conversion rate represents how well your site’s design and content is performing against a goal you might have for visitor engagement.
+The conversion rate in the table represents how well your site’s design and content is performing against a goal you might have for visitor engagement.
 For example, if you add a Newsletter Block, you’ll see the percentage of visitors that subscribe and how that number changes as you edit the style and move it around your site.

 Which forms and buttons count?

 Form & Button Conversions tracks most form and button submissions on your site.
-It doesn’t track form submissions tied to purchases or donations, which display in Sales Overview Analytics.
+It doesn’t track form submissions tied to purchases or donations, which display in Sales.

 Form & Button Conversions tracks: